Kevin-Stone/resume/resume.md

 Solo consulting practice in natural resources communication and project management.
 - Design of successful outreach and engagement campaigns, public events, social media content, web and print media, and facilitated collaborative processes.
 - Developed a robust outreach and workplanning process for a water conservation nonprofit.
 Developed and executed an outreach and educational campaign for Montana's largest water distribution project; events included hundreds of participants.
-- Developed a print and social media campaign for a retailer targeted at agricultural producers.
+- Developed a print and social media campaign for a retailer targeting agricultural producers.
 - Encourage data driven decision making particularly using remote sensing, GIS, data visualization and cartography.
 Geospatial data management and publication.
 - Perform detailed project management for organizations and government including planning processes and physical built projects.
 - Administration of contracts and grants including federal, state, local, and private funding sources and clients.